 Check for negative keywords and keyword health

-Part of your AdWords audit includes having a look at your keyword health metrics.
+Part of your Google Ads audit includes having a look at your keyword health metrics.

 These are some of the keyword performance indicators that tell you they’re performing successfully: